Aysha Hidayatullah

 Biography

 Aysha Hidayatullah is Associate Professor in the Department of Theology and Religious Studies, and she teaches undergraduate courses on gender, sexuality, race, ethics, and religious studies in Islamic traditions.
+She is the 2025-26 NEH Chair in the Humanities at University of San Francisco, as well as a 2025-26 Visiting Scholar at the Abbasi Program in Islamic Studies at Stanford University.
+At Harvard Divinity School, she was a 2024-25 Research Associate at the Women's Studies in Religion Program and Visiting Associate Professor of Women's Studies and Islam.
 She began teaching at USF in 2008, after receiving her MA and PhD in Religious Studies from the University of California, Santa Barbara, and her BA in Women's Studies and English from Emory University.

-She is the author of Feminist Edges of the Qur'an (Oxford University Press, 2014), a study of feminist exegesis of the Qur'an.
+Hidayatullah is the author of Feminist Edges of the Qur'an (Oxford University Press, 2014), a study of feminist exegesis of the Qur'an.
 Her forthcoming book, This Body Called Muslim, is a study of Islamic ritual practices in relation to the body.
 Her other publications and research interests span constructions of gender and sexuality in Islamic traditions; literary representations and self-representations of Muslims in relation to gender; constructive Muslim theology; and methodologies and epistemologies in the study of Islam.
+She was the founding co-chair of the Islam, Gender, Women program unit of the American Academy of Religion.

 Research Areas